-The Green Liberty (Zaļā brīvība) has been founded in 1991 and registered as a non-profit NGO in 1993 (then as the Green Library of Environmental Protection Club).
-In 2000, the organization re-registered with a new name – Green Liberty.
+Green Liberty (Zaļā brīvība) was founded in 1991 and registered as a non-profit NGO in 1993 (then as the Green Library of Environmental Protection Club).
+In 2000, the organization was re-registered with a new name – Green Liberty.

-The Green Liberty organizes press briefings, conferences, exhibitions, public lectures, expositions, and runs webpage and online campaigns.
-Green Liberty publishes environmental information, organizes different cultural and environmental actions, as well as does studies on socio-environmental issues and works on sustainable development and lifestyles, development issues and particularly on fair trade, climate and energy and waste related issues.
-Green Liberty also advocates government on sustainable development and environmental policy integration in various sectoral policies.
+Green Liberty organizes press briefings, conferences, exhibitions, public lectures, expositions, and runs webpage and online campaigns.
+Green Liberty publishes environmental information, organizes different cultural and environmental actions, as well as carries out studies on socio-environmental issues and works on sustainable development and lifestyles, development issues and particularly on fair trade, climate and energy and waste related issues.
+Green Liberty also advocates government on the integration of sustainable development and environmental policy in various policy sectors.

-The Green Liberty participates in local and international networks (including CAN Europe, European Environmental Bureau, European Eco-Forum and FairFood) and co-operates with civic and state organizations in Latvia and abroad.
+Green Liberty participates in national (Environmental consultancy board) and international networks (including CAN Europe, European Environmental Bureau, European Eco-Forum ) and co-operates with civic and state organizations in Latvia and abroad.

-We work on development education via projects that are focused on media, solidarity economy, climate, fair trade, and sustainable supply chains.
-We are organizing CSO seminars, workshops, and lectures at schools and during various events.
-We actively engage people in discussing development issues, inform connections between development and environmental issues, global impacts of local processes.
+We work on development education via projects that are focused on media, solidarity economy, fair trade, and sustainable tropical fruits and supermarket private label products.
+We are organizing CSO seminars, workshops, and lectures.
+We actively engage people in discussing development issues, inform them about connections between development and environmental issues, and global impacts of local processes.
 We also work on fighting myths and misconceptions about development.

 Lapu iela 17